 Notes: Taproom open for pints, flights, growler fills, merchandise and bottles & cans to go.
 Upstairs taproom and deck open during weekend hours.
 Outside food allowed.
-Only service animals allowed.
+Only service animals are allowed.
 Parking lot located next to the brewery.

-This fall, The Referend Bier Blendery in Pennington open it’s doors to the public.
-Twice a month, on the first and third Saturday, The Referend Bier Blendery will offer a public tasting of two or more Berliner Messe ales, and Alleluiavers ales aged on New Jersey peaches and nectarines, and Gloria, which features an American dry hopping.
+This fall, The Referend Bier Blendery in Pennington opened its doors to the public.
+Twice a month, on the first and third Saturday, The Referend Bier Blendery will offer a public tasting of two or more Berliner Messe ales and Alleluiavers ales aged on New Jersey peaches and nectarines, and Gloria, which features an American dry hopping.

 The Referend Bier Blenderyy specialises in the production of spontaneously fermented beers.
 This is a style of beer making used by ancient beer-making cultures and popularised by the modern lambic brewers of Belgium's Pajottenland.

-My wife and I took a short tour of the brewery hosted by Melissa Ducommun who is a PhD candidate at the University of Pennsylvania School of Medicine.
+My wife and I took a short tour of the brewery hosted by Melissa Ducommun, a PhD candidate at the University of Pennsylvania School of Medicine.

 Melissa took us outdoor and showed us the stainless steel fermentation tanks into which The Referend Bier Blendery will be pumping wort obtained from local New Jersey beer brewers.
 The fermentation tanks are large, shallow pans called a "cool ship", where wild yeast and bacteria will settle on overnight.
 The "cool ship", which was custom fabricated by Trenton Sheet Metal, sits in the back of a truck that will be driven from location to location.

-The reason the cool ship is outdoors is to reduce contamination to the breweries where Referend obtains wort.
+The cool ship is outdoors to reduce contamination to the breweries where Referend obtains wort.
 Most beer is fermented by commercially cultivated yeast.
-However, spontaneously fermented beer depends upon the unpredictability of the wild yeast and presence of microflora to impart upon it a singular aroma and flavour profile.
-The presence of wild bacteria would disastrous for any commercial beer batch that was infected by it.
+However, spontaneously fermented beer depends upon the unpredictability of the wild yeast and microflora's presence to impart a singular aroma and flavour profile.
+The presence of wild bacteria would be disastrous for any commercial beer batch infected by it.